Post: HR SaaS Pricing Mistakes — Complete 2026 Guide

 FAQ & Opinion — direct answers and strategic POV:

-- Strategic HR Automation: Moving Beyond the ATS with AI
+- Strategic HR Automation: Frequently Asked Questions for Teams Moving Beyond the ATS

 What is the real cost of an HR SaaS pricing mistake?

-A single pricing-model mismatch on an HR SaaS contract costs a mid-market HR team $50,000 to $200,000 over a three-year term.
+A single pricing-model mismatch on an HR SaaS contract drains six figures from a mid-market HR budget over a three-year term.
 The loss shows up in four places: user-count overages when contractor volume spikes, integration surcharges when APIs are metered, forced tier upgrades when basic reports are locked behind the next plan, and penalty clauses for early termination.

-The six mistakes below account for the majority of HR SaaS overspend.
+The six mistakes detailed in this guide account for the majority of HR SaaS overspend.
 Each has a direct fix that lives inside the contract.

 Expert Take

-I have audited HR tech stacks where the ATS sticker price was $8K/year and the actual annual spend was $34K.
+I have audited HR tech stacks where the ATS sticker price was four figures and the actual annual spend was five figures.
 The delta was not the vendor upcharging — it was four years of signing the next-tier upgrade every time someone on the team needed a feature locked behind the paywall.
-Nobody ever modeled TCO.
+Nobody ever modeled total cost of ownership.
 They modeled monthly cost.
 That is the mistake.
 Build the three-year cost grid before you compare vendors, not after you pick one.

 Why do HR teams underestimate true user count?